-Going boating in Texas?
-With over 190 lakes to enjoy Texas offers a plethora of water fun for its visitors.
-Here are just a few of the best lakes in Texas.
+Planning a boating trip in Texas?
+With over 190 lakes to enjoy, Texas offers a plethora of water fun for its visitors.
+Here are a few of the best boating and fishing spots in Texas.

-Located at the confluence of the Washita and Red Rivers, this is one of the largest lakes in the country.
-It is also one of the most developed lakes in all of Texas.
-Travis is 63 miles long with 270 miles of shoreline.
-It has a maximum width of 4.5 miles, and a maximum depth of 210 feet.
-The lake has an average depth of 62 feet, and is home to several small islands.
+Located at the confluence of the Washita and Red Rivers, Lake Texoma is one of the largest lakes in the country.
+It is also home to several small islands.

 It is an extremely popular place for boating in Texas, with around 6 million people heading there each year.
-Visitors enjoy sailing, water skiing, wind surfing and fishing.
-There are around 70 species of fish living in the lake, including bass, catfish and white crappie.
-The waters are very clear and emerald green.
+Visitors enjoy sailing, water skiing, windsurfing and fishing.
+The clear, emerald green waters are home to around 70 species of fish.
+Here you can expect to find freshwater fish such as catfish and white crappie and the lake is known for its stripped bass, or stripers.

 There are over 12 marinas sitting around Lake Texoma, as well as two wildlife refuges and hundreds of camp grounds.
-It hosts the annual charity Lakefest Regatta each spring.
-During spring break is extremely popular amongst college students.
-They flock to the water to enjoy water skiing, boating, sailing, windsurfing, fishing, jet skiing, and kayaking a breeze.
+During spring break Texoma is an extremely popular destination for college students.
+They flock to the water to enjoy water skiing, boating, sailing, windsurfing, fishing, jet skiing, and kayaking.

 Lake Travis sits on the Colorado River in central Texas.
 The lake was formed in 1942 during the construction of the Mansfield Dam near Austin.
 It stretches for 60 miles and is the largest lake in the Highlands Lakes region, having a surface area of 7,660 hectares.